Best Vape Starter Kits for 2026 (UK)

 Innokin Adept Zlide: Robust, superb battery life

 The Adept Zlide isn’t built for subtlety.
-With its solid body and rugged feel, it’s clearly designed for vapers who value a rugged durability above a slim, pocket friendly design.
+With its solid body and rugged feel, it’s clearly designed for vapers who value durability above a slim, pocket-friendly design.

 That said, the Adept feels great in the hand.
 The rounded edges make it comfortable to hold, and the solid metal body looks and feels tough enough to survive a few drops – which is good news for clumsy vapers like me.

 Setup takes a little more effort than a simple pod kit.
-You’ll need to insert and prime the coil, fill the tank and give the liquid a few minutes to soak in.
-The upside is that refillable coils tend to be both more economical and more eco-friendly than fixed pods.
+You’ll need to prime and insert the coil, fill the tank and give the liquid a few minutes to soak in.
+The upside is that refillable tanks with replaceable coils tend to be both more economical and more eco-friendly than fixed coil pods.
 Once it’s ready, the intelligent wattage selection takes the hard work out of vaping by choosing the right power for your coil.

 The Zlide tank has a smooth slide-to-fill design and delivers robust, reliable flavour.
 The vape itself is on the lighter, airier side, and I didn’t find the mouthpiece quite as comfortable as some pod kits.